nixworks/public/news/2011/05/20/README.md

 Tokyo Electric Power Co is likely to book about a 1 trillion yen ($12.3 billion) netloss for its fiscal year that ended in March due to losses fromthe accident at its Fukushima Daiichi nuclear plant, Japanesemedia reported on Friday.

 ### [The International Monetary Fund approves a 26 billion euro loan to Portugal as part of a joint bailout package with the European Union to try to resolve the European sovereign debt crisis. ](/news/2011/05/20/the-international-monetary-fund-approves-a-26-billion-euro-loan-to-portugal-as-part-of-a-joint-bailout-package-with-the-european-union-to-tr.md)
-_Context: EUR, European Union, European sovereign debt crisis, International Monetary Fund, Portugal_
+_Context: EU, EUR, European sovereign debt crisis, International Monetary Fund, Portugal_

 ### [The TMX Group, parent corporation of the Toronto Stock Exchange, rejects an acquisition offer from a consortium of Canadian banks, opening the way to an expected deal with the London Stock Exchange. ](/news/2011/05/20/the-tmx-group-parent-corporation-of-the-toronto-stock-exchange-rejects-an-acquisition-offer-from-a-consortium-of-canadian-banks-opening-t.md)
 TMX Group, operator of the Toronto Stock Exchange, said on Friday its board has rejected a C$3.6 billion ($3.7 billion) takeover bid from a group of Canadian banks and pension funds.